-But if you can look at it from a different perspective, you may be able to see how these people are in fact offering you a wonderful opportunity to discover more about yourself, and push you to thinking and behaving in new and different (and often in better) ways.
+If you can look at it from a different perspective, you may be able to see how people, who challenge you, are in fact offering you a wonderful opportunity to discover more about yourself, and push you to thinking and behaving in new and different (and often in better) ways.

 People who defy and do not comply, who are under-performers and who rub you the wrong way certainly capture your attention ... and it can be attention that you begrudge.